"Quality Outdoor Living Since 1995"

 Let’s give credit where it’s due.
 Polycarbonate does have genuine advantages, especially if budget is your primary concern.

-Affordable Entry Point ($2,500–$7,000 for a 12×16)
+The Most Affordable Entry Point

-A polycarbonate patio cover for a standard 12×16-foot area typically runs between $2,500 and $7,000 CAD installed.
-Compare that to $8,000–$18,000+ for glass or aluminum options, and you can see why it appeals to budget-conscious homeowners.
-If you’re handy and go the DIY route, material costs alone can be as low as $800–$2,000.
+A polycarbonate patio cover is the most affordable way to cover a standard 12×16-foot area — noticeably cheaper up front than glass or aluminum options, which is why it appeals to budget-conscious homeowners.
+If you’re handy and go the DIY route, the material costs alone are lower still.

 Impact Resistant (200–250x Stronger Than Glass)